-Register with a doctors surgery, dentist and other health care information
+Register with a doctor & health care info

 Park Medical Practice

-At the University of Derby, there's an on-site GP, Park Medical Practice which is located on the Ground Floor of T Block at our Kedleston Road site.
+At the University of Derby we have an onsite NHS GP surgery, Park Medical Practice, located on the Ground Floor of T Block, Kedleston Road.

 You can register up to 1 week prior to moving to Derby.

-The Park Medical Practice NHS doctors surgery based within the University.
-For all medical related and health care queries, please contact the doctors surgery directly.
+For all medical related and health care queries, please contact the doctor's surgery directly.

-If you're a University of Derby student, but you don't live in Derby you can find your local GP practice and details of how to get registered.
+If you're a University of Derby student, but you don't live in Derby, you can find a GP practice and details of how to get registered through the NHS.

 Getting ill during the holidays